hanabi/hanabi.github.io/Reference.md

 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.

-### The 4's Priority Exception

-* If a player has a known playable 5 and a known playable 4 that leads into their own hand, then according to the above *Priority* table, the known playable 4 would have *Priority*.
-However, this does not make much sense, since the 5 has to be played no matter what, playing the 5 gives the team a clue back, the 4 could be played by someone else, and so on.
-* Thus, if a player has a known playable 5 and a known playable 4 that leads into their own hand, then the 5 is said to have *Priority*.

 ### The Priority Bluff

 * Similar to a normal *Bluff*, it is also possible for players to perform a *Priority Bluff*.